Alessandroblas/AZ900/2_NetworkingServices.md

   - You can connect Azure resources to on-prem data center leveraging:
     - Point-to-site VPN
     - Site-to-site VPN
-    - Azure ExpressRoute: best approach for environments requiring greater bandwidth and higher level of security.
+    - Azure ExpressRoute: when it is required greater bandwidth and higher level of security.
 - Route (Route tables and BGP) and filter (Network security groups and virtual appliances) traffic
 - Connect different networks - peering